 - Network security: Restrict NTLM: Audit NTLM authentication in this domain = Enable all

 - Network security: Restrict NTLM: Outgoing NTLM traffic to remote servers = Audit all

-3. Investigating NTLM logs
+4. Investigating NTLM logs in Event Viewer

 Navigate to the DC that you identified based on “Collection Device Hostname” in step 1.

-Expand the storage size of this log from the default 1MB to a larger size (we recommend 20MB).
+Expand the storage size of this log from the default 1MB to a larger size (we recommend 20MB as a starting point).

-Search for the device name or user names we saw the attacker using in Step 1.
+Use the Find function to search for the device name or user names we saw the attacker using in Step 1.